marekwolski/marekwolski/README.md

 I work for Fujitsu here in the UK and am currently chief architect for our biggest digital workplace contract for one of Fujitsu's biggest customers.
 Prior to this I was in a "hybrid" role that mixed a bit of solution architecture with a lot of product owner and pieces of product manager thrown in for good measure on an innovative new product for the logistics industry involving smart locks and blockchains.

 I'm here on GitHub because it's where I keep my online repo's for the software I write to try to get my Raspberry Pis to do interesting things[^1] (well, I think they're interesting :wink: ...).
 And I use GitHub Issues and Projects[^2] to manage my hobby projects.
-My Python skills are gradually improving (but a long way to go still) and I've been exploring Docker, InfluxDB and Redis too.
+My Python skills are gradually improving (slowly ...) and I've been exploring Docker, InfluxDB and Redis too.
 Most of my repo's here are private - maybe one day I'll be brave enough to make some of them public and be even braver still to volunteer to contribute to other projects.

 My profile picture - in case you're curious - is of me watching my footing on a walk in the Goyt Valley, not too far from where I live.